uclchem/uclchem.github.io/website/docs/chem-grain.md

 ```
 #H,#CO,LH,#HCO,,,,alpha,0.0,gamma,,,
 ```
 where alpha is a branching ratio if you include multiple versions of the same reaction and gamma is the energy barrier to the reaction.
 Including this reaction in your MakeRates input will result in two reactions being created in the actual network: one with gas phase products and one with grain surface products.
 This is to account for the desorption of products of exothermic reactions and the branching ratio is determined within UCLCHEM using the binding energy of the products and energy released by the reaction following [Minissale et al. 2016](https://www.aanda.org/10.1051/0004-6361/201525981).
+The equivalent reactions will also be generated for the ice bulk if you are using a three phase network so you only need to list LH reactions with surface reactants and products.

 If we follow the rate of change of the absolute number of a species on the surface of a grain ($N_S$), we get